 We understand you may have questions about the products and services offered by CAS.
 Please fill out the following form and you will be promptly contacts by a qualified member of our staff.

 Specification Documents: To minimize change orders, it is a good idea to create a bid specification document.
-Our consultants will work with you to create a document that includes an overview of your facility and your specific project requirements.
+Our cleanroom design specialists will work with you to create a document that includes an overview of your facility and your specific project requirements.
 A detailed scope of work will be defined including all facility integration needs such as mechanical, electrical, process piping, fire suppression/alarm systems and flooring.

 Vendor Analysis Reports: Some of the major inconsistencies in pricing come from bidders not having an understanding of your company’s taxable status.
 This can greatly impact the price of your project as well as the exclusion of permits, structural calculations or other architectural fee’s required in every construction project.
 Not only do these items affect the price, but they also affect the schedule.
 Our cleanroom design specialists will create a Vendor Analysis Report to sort out these inconsistencies.
 For example, as you may be aware, the mechanical scope of work has the most impact on the budget of any cleanroom project.
 Understanding the differences between each mechanical contractor’s design concepts can significantly improve your ability to compare bidders “apples to apples”.
 We offer a quantifiable risk assessment of your bids, pointing out areas of concern (i.e., exclusions, lead times, experience, references, etc.) and rate each bid by its risk level.